go-i2p/go-sam-go/README.md

 A pure-Go implementation of SAMv3.3 (Simple Anonymous Messaging) for I2P, focused on maintainability and clean architecture.
 This project is forked from `github.com/go-i2p/sam3` with reorganized code structure.

 **WARNING: This is a new package.
 Streaming works.
 Repliable datagrams and Raw datagrams work.
 Primary Sessions, work but are untested.
-Authenticated Repliable Datagrams(Datagram2), and Unauthenticated Repliable Datagrams(Datagram3) will be supported by I2P 2.11.0**
+Authenticated Repliable Datagrams(Datagram2), and Unauthenticated Repliable Datagrams(Datagram3) are NOT YET IMPLEMENTED.**
 **The API should not change much.**
 **It needs more people looking at it.**